 That is why we recommend that you should not skip any meal of the day.
 All meals are important to the body’s health and effective functioning.

-For obese persons who need to lose weight, it is also important that they shouldn’t skip meals.
-They can take meals that are low in carbohydrates to reduce the number of calories taken in per meal.
+For obese persons who need to lose weight, it is also important not to skip meals.
+Meals that are low in carbohydrates can be taken to reduce the number of calories taken in per meal.
 It’s also important to discuss with a dietitian if you’re trying to lose weight.

 7. Have your blood glucose levels checked routinely